 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year.
-The practice followed relevant safety laws when using needles and other sharp dental items.
+The practice followed relevant safety regulations when using needles and other sharp dental items.
+A clinician specific sharps risk assessment had been carried out for the use of all sharps items.
 Disposable matrix bands were implemented for use in each surgery.
+This risk assessment was updated annually to ensure any new updates or equipment was added.

 The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.